Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 What is the difference between the 7-year reporting period and the statute of limitations?

 The 7-year period is the maximum time a collection can appear on your credit report, governed by the FCRA.
-The statute of limitations is the window during which a creditor can sue you for the debt — these are two completely separate clocks, and paying the debt does not reset the reporting period.
+The statute of limitations is the window during which a creditor can sue you for the debt.
+These are two completely separate clocks, and paying the debt does not reset the reporting period.

 Medical collections under $500 were removed from all three major bureau reports by early 2025.
 Paid medical collections were removed in 2023.
 Larger unpaid medical collections may still appear, though the CFPB has proposed additional restrictions on medical debt reporting.